 with Swami Anand Anadi

 Anadi was born in Osho's home town, in the same street, where he grew up within Osho's vibration.
-For more than twenty years now, he has been traveling widely in Europe and India, guiding Meditation Retreats.
-His meditative depth is rare and extremely helpful for any meditator to explore the world within and grow roots deep into existence itself.
+For more than twenty years he has been traveling in Europe and India, guiding Meditation Retreats.
+His meditative depth is rare and immensely helpful for any meditator to explore the world within and grow roots deep into existence itself.

 including all meals and overnight stays